Teaching Assistant Visa Sponsorship Jobs in Connecticut

 Which companies and institutions sponsor visas for teaching assistants in Connecticut?

-Yale University and the University of Connecticut are the most active sponsors, routinely hiring international graduate teaching assistants through institutional H-1B and J-1 programs.
+Yale University and the University of Connecticut are the most active sponsors, routinely hiring international graduate teaching assistants through institutional H-1B visa and J-1 visa programs.
 Fairfield University, Trinity College, and the University of Hartford also have established sponsorship pipelines.
 At the K-12 level, larger districts like Hartford and Bridgeport Public Schools occasionally sponsor qualified candidates, though this is less common than at universities.

 Which visa types are most common for teaching assistant roles in Connecticut?